QueuingKoala/netfilter-samples/netfilter-ruleset-bnf/README.md

 Following the chain definitions, commands to apply to the table are given, each on 1 line.
 Frequently, the only command used is the `-A` command, but the full description of each command can be found in `iptables(8)`.

+Per-rule hitcounters are also optional.
+Unlike chain definitions, rule hitcounters precede the rule definition; as above, these are ignored unless `-c` is passed to `iptables-restore`.